nolzaj93/NolzPersonalProject/README.md

 - Debug, improve documentation, and research ways to improve accuracy of joint detection
 - Start creating algorithms to calculate joint angles
 - Start writing methods to analyze human movements
-- Begin coding algorithms that recognize movements faults and ideal movement
+- Begin converting algorithms to code that recognize movements faults and ideal movement